microsoft/BotFramework-WebChat/samples/migration/README.md

 # Sample -  Migrating Web Chat from v3 to v4

 A simple web page with a maximized and full-featured Web Chat embed from a CDN.
-This shows the steps on how to migrate from a v3 Web Chat to v4.
+This shows the steps on how to migrate from a Web Chat v3 to v4.

 > Note: This sample is __unrelated__ to the version of **Bot Framework** that the bot is using.
 This sample makes changes from the v3 Web Chat samples to ultimately match the [full-bundle CDN sample](./../full-bundle/README.md).

 # Test out the hosted sample

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/full-bundle)
-> Although there are two separate samples, one named `full-bundle` and the other named `migration`, the end-result html is exactly the same.
+> Although there are two separate samples, one named `full-bundle` and the other named `migration`, the end-result HTML is exactly the same.
 Therefore, the `migration` sample links to the same `full-bundle` bot.

 # How to run locally